ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-gb.md

 Before starting your migration, you will need to identify the version of the MXPlan you are migrating from.

 To do this, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, and open the `Web Cloud`{.action} section.
-Click `Emails`{.action} in the services bar on the left-hand side, then choose the name of the plan concerned.
-Continue as you see in the table below.
+Click `Emails`{.action} in the services bar on the left-hand side, then choose the name of the concerned plan.
+Please refer to the table below.

 |MX Plan legacy version|MX Plan new version|
 |---|---|